Howdy friend and Welcome aboard!!

 The Beats by Dre phenomenon has spawned an unfathomable amount of Beats headphones.
 It’s almost as if there’s a guy somewhere just pooping them out at will, in rainbows.
 Lol.

 This review will not cover any In-ear models.
-The models underlined in green are the only that have received at least 4/5 stars on amazon.
+The models underlined in green are the only that have received overall positive reviews on amazon.
 I honestly wouldn’t even bother with the other models.

 Beats Studio Wired (Discontinued)